Cyber & IP Western Hemisphere

 IPR-Focused ICHIP Recent Activities

 - October 2024: ICHIPs São Paulo and IFPH conducted the third meeting of the Western Hemisphere Digital Piracy Working Group (DPWG) in Bogota, Colombia.
-Working Group Members received technical assistance on best practices in cyber and digital piracy investigations, digital evidence collection and chain of custody issues, and digital evidence authentication.
+Working Group Members received technical assistance on best practices in cyber and digital piracy investigations, and digital evidence.

 Cyber-Focused ICHIP Recent Activities